Thursday, September 21, 2023

 1. Embrace minimalism

 A lot of guys like the minimalist look.
 Whether going casual, formal, or some mix of the two, minimalism is one of the most popular styles because men are taught early on to embrace practicality and avoid ornamentalism.
-However, doing minimalism well means understanding how a few pieces work together.
+However, minimalism well means understanding how a few pieces work together.
 This can mean incorporating tips such as color matching more effectively or how to accent outfits with secondary colors, you can make sure minimalism is not mistaken for blandness.

 Slow Factory's Open Edu